War, Democracy and Resistance: the Stakes for Ukraine Today

 Thu 22 May

-To mark the opening of the Ukrainian Season at the French Institute, we are proud to present an exceptional evening dedicated to Ukraine’s ongoing geopolitical challenges and cultural resilience.
+We are proud to present an exceptional evening dedicated to Ukraine’s ongoing geopolitical challenges and cultural resilience.

 Join us for a panel discussion featuring leading voices—renowned political scientists, professors, and journalists—who will examine Ukraine’s pivotal role in Europe’s geopolitical landscape.
 Topics will include internal and external solidarity, democratic transition, and the resurgence of nationalism in the face of Russian imperialist policies.